a-bakos/books-courses/README.md

 # Books I am reading and studying from now:

-- Andrew Hunt & David Thomas - The Pragmatic Programmer - from journeyman to master [Addison-Wesley]
 - Larry Ullman - PHP and MySQL for Dynamic Web Sites (Fourth Edition) [Peachpit Press]

 # Books yet to be read: